 Period 1

-Scottsboro Boys—Christian, Regina, Darin
+Scottsboro Boys—Christian, Regina , Darin

-Great Depression—Crisleydi, Alex, Lorraine
+Great Depression—Crisleydi, Alex , Lorraine

 Emmett Till—Martha, Gerald, Matt, Kevin

-Jim Crow—Chaimae, Salvador, Monica
+Jim Crow—Chaimae, Salvador ,

 Controversy—Hiba, Janissa, Gina